JackHuynh0610/RayCasting-3D/README.md

 # RayCasting-3D

 This program is a continuation of the [**RayMarching**](https://github.com/JackHuynh0610/RayMarching).
 This has a twist to it, by converting 2D plane into 3D.
+Please take a look at [**RayMarching**](https://github.com/JackHuynh0610/RayMarching) for program summarization.

 Learn more about it here:
 - [lodev.org](https://lodev.org/cgtutor/raycasting.html) 🎨